GuruMey/RecipeProject2/README.md

 ## How to start

-Set environments in the server:
+Set environments variables in the server:
 ```
 copy ./BACK/.env.example to ./BACK.env and fill it with your own values
 ```